Supportive Oligonucleotide Technique (SOT)

 Complete Medical and Lifestyle History

-Your Doctor will recommend specific tests, either at Integrative or with your Medical Doctor, to determine eligibility for SOT treating.
-These will include standard lab tests as well as specialized lab tests.
-They may also requisition results from tests or imaging investigations you’ve completed in the past.
+Your Doctor will review any testing you have already completed and determine your eligibility for SOT treatment.
+If needed they will recommend specific tests, either at Integrative or with your Medical Doctor these will include standard lab tests as well as specialized lab tests.
+If you've completed other tests or imaging investigations in the past, they may requisition these results for review.

 Within your first visit, your Doctor may perform a physical exam.
 This may include basic vitals, applied kinesiology, or inspection and palpation of specific areas of concern.